vonderborch/FolderSync/README.md

 Quick little program to help keep two folders synced.

 # How to Use
+(Pre: Download source and build project, or download a copy of the executable directly from the [releases section]( https://github.com/vonderborch/FolderSync/releases) )

 1. Copy and paste the executable to some destination
 2. Rename the new copy to something unique and descriptive
 3. Run the new copy